andrewt3000/web_development/README.md

 [semantic ui](https://semantic-ui.com/)

 ### State Management
 [mobx](https://mobx.js.org/intro/overview.html) - state managment.
 This was chosen over [redux](https://redux.js.org/) becuase it has less boilerplate.
+Mobx is mutablle but notifies subscribers of changes.

 Use inject when you need to access state variables.
 Use observer to react to state variables.
 We are not using the decorators.